 The Australian Government doesn't provide information on the safety of individual commercial airlines or flight paths.
 See the

-Aviation Safety Network website for information on aviation safety in Cuba.
+Aviation Safety Network website for information on aviation safety.
 More information:

 You're subject to all local laws and penalties, including those that appear harsh by Australian standards.
 Research laws before travelling, especially for an extended stay.